uofo/reverse-archaeology-content/_artifacts/2016-09-14--all-the-blacks-were-taught-to-swim-that-was-our-thing-and-you-got-to-swim-it-was-a-rite-of-passage.md

 Learn more:

-Listen to interview with Gordon Roberts, Butch Preston, Goldie Burbage, and
+Listen to interview with Gordon Roberts, Butch Preston, Goldie Burbage, Susan Ray, and Tom Puryear

 Read summary of interview with Gordon Roberts, Butch Preston, Goldie Burbage, and